 - Genus Species

 - The Jerdon's starling is a small bird with a light head, a yellow bill, a dark stripe through each eye, and a reddish breast.
-It has black back, wing and tail feathers with distinctive whitish markings on the edges of the wings.
+These birds have a black back, wing and tail feathers along with distinctive whitish markings on the edges of the wings.

 - Approximately 14 days